Remitly Global Inc. (RELY) Shares Rise Despite Market Challenges

 Conclusion

-In a nutshell, Remitly Global Inc. (RELY) has experienced a better performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To wrap up, the performance of Remitly Global Inc. (RELY) has been better in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.